-You simply install Chameleon in the same manner (using your same unique code snippet) across all these products and environments.
-You can then specify which step should show on which product/environment by configuring the URL within the "Trigger" section for that step.
+To do so, simply install Chameleon using your same unique code snippet across all these products and environments.
+You can then specify which step should show on which product/environment by configuring the URL within the Trigger section for that step.

 Dynamic URLs and multiple subdomains

-Chameleon DOES support dynamic URLs (where parts of the URL change based on the specific user) and multiple subdomains (e.g. for your different customers) for your application.
+Chameleon supports dynamic URLs and multiple subdomains (e.g. for your different customers) for your application.

-Chameleon PARTLY supports anonymous (unidentified) users, but does NOT support aliasing (yet).
+Chameleon partly supports anonymous (unidentified) users, but does not yet support aliasing.

-This is relevant when showing tours to users who are not logged in to your product, and therefore not identified.
-To enable this to work, you must identify that user using any UID (Chameleon does not show tours to any users without a UID) although this does not need to correlate with any actual IDs from your database or records.
+To show Experiences to users who are not logged in to your product - and therefore not identified - you need to identify this user by using any UID; although, this UID does not need to correlate with any actual IDs from your database.

-We do anticipate supporting automatic identification and aliasing of anonymous users soon, so email or message us if this is important to you!
+Note: We do anticipate supporting automatic identification and aliasing of anonymous users soon.
+Feel free to drop us an email if this is important to you! ✉️

 Strict security standards

-Chameleon does not collect any personally identifiable data by default (we track user agent, IP address and URLs).
-We store any data you send to us (including from events that you define within Chameleon) but are NOT currently HIPAA certified.
+Chameleon does not collect any personally identifiable data by default (we track user agent, IP address, and URLs).
+We store any data you send to us (including from events that you define within Chameleon) but we're not currently HIPAA certified.

-- By manually duplicating tours for different languages and targeting them based on user property (e.g. browser language)
+By manually duplicating Experiences for different languages and targeting them based on user properties (e.g. browser language).

-- Using liquid logic to pipe in variable content for each user and displaying that in the same tour
+Using liquid logic to pipe in variable content for each user and displaying that in the same Experience.